symphonylyh/3D/notes/agisoft_metashape_guide/agisoft_metashape_guide.md

 ## Intro

 [Agisoft Metashape Professional](https://www.agisoft.com/) is a powerful Structure-from-Motion based 3D reconstruction software that performs photogrammetric processing of digital images.
 The main differences between Profession version (\$3499) and Standard version (\$179) is the scaling (marker reference), measurement functionalities, and export options.
+Another free and open-source option may be [Meshroom](https://alicevision.org/) for later deployment with IDOT.

 The software allows to process images from RGB, thermal or multispectral  cameras, including multi-camera systems, into the spatial  information in the form of dense point clouds, textured polygonal models, or GIS specific format.